jencnchan/MyFirstRepository/README.md

 # MyFirstRepository
-This is my first repository.
+MyFirstRepository is my first repository at GitHub.